Second highest number of A-Level students get first or second choice at university

 A-Level results: Second highest number of students get first or second choice at university

+‘We have seen more students progress compared to the last time students sat exams,’ Ucas boss says

-A near-record number of students have been accepted into their preferred or second-choice universityon A-level results day, according to Ucas.
+A near-record number of students have been accepted into their preferred or second-choice university on A-level results day, according to Ucas.

-A total of 425,830 pupils received the grades needed for their firm or insurance choice.
-This is the second-highest figure on record after an all-time high last year.
+A total of 425,830 pupils received the grades they needed for their firm or insurance choice university - the second-highest figure to date.

+This was down 2 per cent from the all-time high in 2021, when exams had been cancelled due to the Covid pandemic.

+But A-level exams returned this year, with students sitting them for the first time since 2019.

 Register for free to continue reading